rhos-devadvo-br/openshift-tutorials-book/book/3-environment-setup.md

 brew install openshift-cli
 ```

-If you prefer to download from the mirror, you can follow the exact instructions as for [Linux users](#331-for-linux-users).
+If you prefer to download from the Red Hat mirror, you can follow the exact instructions for [Linux users](#331-for-linux-users).

 ### 3.3.3.
 For Windows™ users:

-TODO
+(SOON)

+## 3.4.
+Checking the OpenShift and Kubernetes clients installation

 To check if the OpenShift command-line client (oc) was installed correctly, run: